 Small cross-platform Python app that can create and update PlatformIO projects from STM32CubeMX .ioc files.
 It uses STM32CubeMX to generate a HAL-framework-based code and alongside creates PlatformIO project with compatible parameters to stick them both together.
 Both CLI and GUI editions are available

-It uses the STM32CubeMX to generate a HAL-framework-based code and alongside creates the PlatformIO project with compatible parameters to bind them both together.
+It uses the STM32CubeMX to generate a HAL-framework-based code and alongside creates the PlatformIO project with compatible parameters to glue them both together.

-The GUI version is available, too (please, read this main introduction first).
+The GUI version is available, too (but read this main introduction first, please).

 Table of contents

-- Originate the new full-fledged project in a single directory starting only from an
+- Originate new full-fledged project in a single directory starting only from an

-- Seamlessly update an existing project after the hardware changes by CubeMX
+- Seamlessly update an existing project after making hardware changes from CubeMX

 - Inspect tools (CubeMX, PlatformIO, etc.)